freeformpdx/kffp-website/wp-content/plugins/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.8.2 =
+* Bug fix: Player broke on v 1.8.1 due to filename case sensitivity.

+= 1.8.1 =
+* Bug fix: the jQuery.mbMiniPlayer.actualPlayer.mb_miniPlayer_stop() did not fire if the anchor didn't have the ID.

+= 1.8.0 =
+* Bug fix: Add a patch to jPlayer to solve a bug if on Android devices that was blocking the correct player behavior.

+= 1.7.95 =
+* Bug fix: after the first download all the other failed till the page reload.

+= 1.7.9 =
+* Bug fix: moved session_start() to the plugin init to solve the "Cannot send session cookie - headers already sent by ..." issue.

+= 1.7.8 =
+* Bug fix: If session was already started the download didn't fire correctly.

+= 1.7.7 =
+* Improved security on download (map_download.php) checking the same origin referral for the download request.

 = 1.7.6 =
 * Bug fix: With the last Wordpress update the default audio player was not replaced by the miniAudioPlayer.